1 888 370 6765

 Chile

-Chileans let their inner romantics out on February 14, and for a week or so on either side, as they decorate shops, malls, and streets with balloons and flowers.
+People in Chile let their inner romantics out on February 14th, and for a week or so on either side, as they decorate shops, malls, and streets with balloons and flowers.
 The typical gifts of flowers, chocolates, and cards are given, but Chileans are not afraid of bigger gestures as well, including gifts of jewelry and surprise travel plans.

 China